ExoRexo/ecommerce_api/CONVENTIONS.md

 Documentation is critical for both long-term maintenance and context awareness for AI assistants.

 ### 4.1 When Javadoc is Required
-* **Public Domain Ports & Use Cases:** All public interfaces in `domain/port/` must have Javadoc explaining business intent, preconditions, and potential exceptions.
+* **Service Interfaces & Public Methods:** All public service methods must have Javadoc explaining business intent, preconditions, and potential exceptions.
-* **Complex Business Logic & Aggregates:** Any public method containing multi-step algorithms, calculations, or non-trivial state transitions.
+* **Complex Business Logic:** Any public method containing multi-step algorithms, calculations, or non-trivial state transitions.
-* **Configuration & Infrastructure Integrations:** Custom Spring configurations, bean factories, or integration clients.
+* **Configuration & External Clients:** Custom Spring configurations, bean factories, or integration clients.

 ### 4.2 When Javadoc is Omitted (Self-Documenting Code)
 * Simple getters/setters, `record` components, or trivial CRUD implementations where method signature and type names make the intent obvious.